isnogudus/zonefile/README.md

  - nameserver

    This defines a nameserver entry.
+The first entry is the primary nameserver of the domain.
 It can be an array of dns names or an object with host entries.
 If you provide an ip address for such an entry, it will generate an A/AAAA record for every provided ip and the corresponding ptr records.
  - mx

    It defines the mx entries for the domain.
 It is an object with the mx names and at least the mx priority as first argument.
 If you provide ip addresses with this entry, zonefile will generate A/AAAA records and corresponding ptr records.